woleet/woleet-backendkit/README.md

  * expose and prove to the world its bitcoin identity

 The Woleet backend kit is made of:
- * an initialization script allowing to generate and restore a bitcoin identity and API token for your backend kit
+ * an initialization script allowing to generate or restore the bitcoin identity and the API token of the backend kit
  * a NodeJS server exposing the REST API of the backend kit

-The Woleet backend kit API provides two endpoints:
+The backend kit API exposes two public endpoints that need to be accessible from outside your backend:
- * `/identity` allows **anyone** to verify that your backend effectively owns its claimed bitcoin address
+ * `/identity` allows to verify that your backend effectively owns its claimed bitcoin address
+ * `/documentation` allows to display the Swagger documentation of the backend kit API.

+Additionally, the backend kit API exposes one private endpoint that need to be accessible only from inside your backend:
- * `/signature` allows **your backend** (and only it) to sign some data using its bitcoin address
+* `/signature` allows to sign some data using its bitcoin address (an API token is used to protect this endpoint)

-The documentation of this API is exposed on the `/documentation` endpoint.

 ## Prerequisites

-To run the NodeJS server, you will need:
+To install the NodeJS server, you will need:
-* a web domain (eg. https://mycompany.com)
+* a web domain (eg. mycompany.com) used to expose the public endpoints of the backend kit API
-* a SSL/TLS certificate (and the associated key) associated to your web domain
+* a valid (not self signed) TLS certificate (and its associated key) associated to the web domain

 NodeJS needs to be installed on your system.
 To run the NodeJS server into a Docker container, you also need to install Docker on your system.